All Episodes

 President Obama's health care law.

-You heard this.
+You heard this?

-Obama's health care law would let several million middle class people get nearly free health insurance meant for the poor.
+Obama's health care law would let several million middle-class people get nearly free health insurance meant for the poor.

-Government number crunchers say that they discovered only after the bill was signed.
+A twist that government number crunchers say that they discovered only after the bill was signed.

 Oh, really?